gofiber/fiber/README_NEW.md

 ## Examples

 Listed below are some of the common examples.
-If you want to see more code examples, please visit our [recipes repository](https://github.com/gofiber/recipes).
+If you want to see more code examples, please visit our [recipes repository](https://github.com/gofiber/recipes) or [api documentation](https://fiber.wiki).

 **Static files**
 ```go